SERVICES

 The families served by Solid Ground are very low-wealth households:

-78% of families had incomes at or below the federal poverty line
+66% of families had incomes below 100% of the federal poverty line

 Demographics